 Lately it seems that the world gets just a little more Christmasy with each passing day.

 One of the mainstays on my holiday table is baked brie in phyllo dough.
-It’s always a hit – melty brie, crispy phyllo, and a fruity cranberry topping sandwiched in between the two.
-And as I was thinking of what I could possibly make with a deep fryer, it suddenly occurred to me… why not try deep-frying the brie instead?
+The combination of melty brie and buttery crisp phyllo is basically irresistible, especially if you add a fruity cranberry topping.
+But the other day, it suddenly occurred to me… why not try deep-frying the brie instead?

 heart stomach for deep-fried things).